Prince William Plays Coy Over Harry And Meghan’s Engagement Rumors

 On Tuesday, the Duke of Cambridge paid a visit to William Cowley Parchment Makers in Milton Keynes.
 There, the soon-to-be father of three was quizzed about his younger brother’s high-profile romance with the Suits actress.

-Paul Wright, general manager of the royal family’s vellum supplier, could not pass up the opportunity to ask what everyone has been wondering — Are Prince Harry and Meghan Markle getting married?
+Paul Wright, the general manager of the royal family’s vellum supplier, could not pass up the opportunity to ask what everyone has been wondering: Are Prince Harry and Meghan Markle getting married?

-According to reports, Wright told Prince William: “If Prince Harry marries Meghan then his certificate will be in our vellum.”
+According to reports, Wright told Prince William, “If Prince Harry marries Meghan then his certificate will be in our vellum.”

 The Duke of Cambridge reportedly responded with a diplomatic laugh, giving no specific answer to the question.